inQWIRE/SQIR/README.md

 ./configure.sh
 make
 ```
 Note that `make` will take a while.
 To add additional targets to the Makefile, edit the \_CoqProject file.
+By default, files in the core directory and select files from the optimizer and mapper directories are compiled.
 In case of compilation trouble, try `make clean` (and possibly manually removing any lingering `.vo` files) before running `./configure.sh`.

 The development has been tested with Coq version 8.8.2.